When you watch Mhairi Hendry run, you see a confident athlete who is always up for a battle.

 To complete her degree and qualify, she had to try and finish her dissertation on a warm weather training camp in Tenerife.

 There is one important thing to clarify.
-Mhairi is pronounced vaa-ree with a v, although it is not straightforward.
-“It’s more difficult because you’ve got my name and Mhairi Patience (another Scottish athlete) whose name is pronounced maa-ree with an m.”
+Mhairi is pronounced ‘Vaa-ree’ with a v, but it is not straightforward.
+“It’s more difficult because you’ve got my name and Mhairi Patience (another Scottish athlete) whose name is pronounced ‘Maa-ree’ with an m.”

 A huge breakthrough came early in 2018 when she made her global debut at the IAAF World Indoor Championships.
-It followed second place at the national trials with an 800m time of 2:01.30, two seconds faster than her best from the previous year.
+It followed second place at the national trials with a time of 2:01.30, two seconds faster than her best from the previous year.

-Mhairi puts this development down to being in a settled environment where she loves training, but she is aware of how much of a difference it makes to be among faster runners.
+Mhairi puts this development down to being in a settled environment where she loves training, but she is aware of how much of a difference it can make to be among faster runners.